Quand

 like a few more names of musicians who lived abroad are missing.

-L'IMPROVISTE
+A L'IMPROVISTE

 The Living Room was the place to be.
 It could happen that Memphis